Health & Safety

 Automated External Defibrillator (AED)

-Black Diamond Camps has multiple working Automated External Defibrillators (AED) located throughout both campuses.
+Black Diamond Camp has multiple working Automated External Defibrillators (AED) located throughout both campuses.

 Lifeguards on Duty

 Our staff go through an extensive training course to attain their lifeguard certification, CPR/AED/First Aid Certification, and training for all of the adventure activities that we offer.

 We have a large number of trained lifeguards on duty at all times during all waterfront activities.
 Lifeguards supervise and oversee all pool-waterfront and action features to ensure that campers play safe and have the most fun.

 First Aid and Minor Incidents

 Black Diamond Camp provides basic first aid for minor injuries and ailments during Group Camp, Day Camp and Retreats.
 Well stocked first aid kits are available throughout the camp and are regularly maintained.
 Our staff also have basic first aid supplies on them at all times throughout the summer.

 Our CPR and First aid certified full-time and summer staff are responsible for treating minor scrapes and bruises and for making day-to-day medical decisions for campers within the limits of their training.
 For more serious injuries, conditions or ailments, trained Emergency Medical Services (EMS) will be called which the Auburn Mountain View Fire Department is less than 2 miles away from camp.

 Child Protection Plan

 Black Diamond Camp takes your child’s safety very seriously and has a Child Protection Plan in place to assure their well being, maintain constant vigilance and prevent abusive incidents from occurring.
 As a result, we have never had an incident of abuse.
 While we DO NOT discuss sexuality as part of our curriculum, it is important that you have an age-appropriate discussion with your child before attending camp.
 This will help keep your children safe any time they are away from you.
-Please review our Camper Code of Conduct with your child before they arrive, and educate them on what behaviors are acceptable and unacceptable.
+Please review our Camper Code of Conduct with your child before they arrive and educate them on what behaviors are acceptable and unacceptable.
 Let them know that if they encounter any problems, to go immediately to their counselor or closest available staff member for assistance.

 Bed Bugs & Lice Elimination